proinsias/proinsias/README.md

   where our goal is to improve the productivity and happiness of every healthcare worker every day.

 - I try to post occasionally on my personal [![Website](https://img.shields.io/badge/Website-3b5998?style=flat-square&logo=google-chrome&logoColor=white)](https://proinsias.github.io/).
+  Check it out for a list of projects I've been involved in.

 - Pronouns: He/Him